Answered By: Priscilla Coulter Last Updated: Jul 20, 2022 Views: 35633

 Each time a periodical publishes, it contains a unique set of new articles -- no two issues will be exactly alike.

 Each periodical issue is numbered, and all of the issues for a year are part of a volume, which is also given a number.
 That's why, when you cite a specific article from a journal, magazine or newspaper, you must include the volume and issue number.
 It helps your reader find it more quickly, in case they'd like to read it for themselves.

-Has your instructor asked you to stick to scholarly or peer-reviewed journals?
+Has your instructor asked you to find articles from scholarly or peer-reviewed journals?
 See: What does peer-reviewed mean?